arnauddsj/starter-auth/README.md

 4 [ ] Add a simple admin interface for managing users (there is already an admin check logic but not used yet).
 5 [ ] Add simple user profile to let user changes their infos.
 6 [ ] Add simple stripe logic for subscriptions.

-And maybe make it look a bit better on the way.

 ## Contributing
 Pull requests are welcome, mostly if you find critical security issues.
 For major changes, please open an issue first to discuss what you would like to change.